 Even in the normal text section of your posts you can still bold, underline or italicize the keywords that appear naturally in your article.
 Search engines will place higher importance on this kind of formatted text.

-Use Links for SEO
+Use Outbound and Internal Links for SEO

-Link to other articles within your own blog.
+Link to other quality articles within your own blog.
 Search engines give higher credibility to these links.
 If you’re linking to an outside resource make sure to wrap that link with text that the search engine will read as pertinent to the post.
 Note: using “click here” as a link does not accomplish your goal.
 The search engine cannot associate “click here” with any relevant content.
 Instead, use “Click here for more about the weather in Phoenix, Arizona” as your link text.
 Doing that will keep your users happy and increase the odds that the search engines will rank your post accordingly.

 These are just a few of the SEO tips for blogging.
 Do you have suggestions for improving the SEO of blog posts?
 Leave them below!